14 Combined Loads

 1) If a point is on the top or bottom edge of a non-circular cross-section, or is the top or bottom point of a circular cross-section, it will experience no transverse shear stress from a vertical shear force.

-2) If a point is on the left or right edge of a non-circular cross-section, or is the left most or right most point of a circular cross-section, it will feel no transverse shear stress from a horizontall shear force.
+2) If a point is on the left or right edge of a non-circular cross-section, or is the left most or right most point of a circular cross-section, it will feel no transverse shear stress from a horizontal shear force.

 For example, in Figure 14.9, point P will experience no shear stress from VV and point S will feel no shear stress from VH.
 Figure 14.10 further illustrates the statements above.

-The signs on the shear stress are determined similarly to the manner described in Section 14.2.1 for torsion.
-The direction of the internal shear force is determined by equilibrium and the resulting shear stress would be drawn in that same direction on the cut surface of the element.
-For example, in Figure 14.9, point S is on the V-L plane. ?fig-14.11 shows the element drawn from the side view, down the H axis.
-The vertical shear force acts downwards on the right side of the stress element.
-If the axes are oriented such that the longitudinal axis is positive to the right, the right side of the stress element is the +L face.
-If the vertical axis of the cross-section is positive upwards, than VV in the shown direction results in a negative shear stress.
+For example, in Figure 14.9, point S is on the V-L plane. ?fig-14.11 shows the element drawn from the side view, looking down the H axis.
+The shear force VV acts downwards on the right side of the stress element.
+With the axes oriented such that the longitudinal axis is positive to the right, the right side of the stress element is the +L face.
+If the V axis of the element is positive upwards, than VV is acting in the negative V direction on the +L face, indicating a negative shear stress.

 14.3.3 Combined Shear Stress